20 Nov Want To Become A Media Personality? Read This

 Berla Mundi: Media work is about being you.
 It’s the only way to stand out.

-For Anita, her brand style comes from a burning desire to change the art of storytelling around the world.
+For Anita, her brand style comes from a burning desire to change the art of storytelling worldwide.
 “I like the ‘low maintenance, high performance’ approach to life.
 Less talk more action,” she says.

 Taking a personality test might also be useful in figuring out who you are and can save you hours of thankless work in trial and error.